A gram-positive bacterial infection that affects neonates, pregnant women, adults over 45 to 50 years of age, and immunocompromised people.

 Listeriosis is a food-borne infection caused by a motile, non-spore-forming, gram-positive bacillus.
 Its incidence is relatively low in the general population.

 PMK declares that he has no competing interests.

 Massachusetts General Hospital and Harvard Medical School

-EM is an author of several references cited in this monograph.
-He has also received grant support from T2 Biosystems, Astellas pharma, and Boehringer Ingelheim.
-He is also a member of Astellas pharma.
+EM is an author of several references cited in this topic.
+He has also received grant support from T2 Biosystems, Astellas Pharma, and Boehringer Ingelheim.
+In addition, he is a member of Astellas Pharma.

 Professor of Medicine and Community Health

 JDR declares that he has no competing interests.